 Best practice: Automatically build and deploy to Azure web apps or cloud services.

-Detail: You can use Azure Pipelines to automatically build and deploy to Azure web apps or cloud services.
-Azure Pipelines automatically deploys the binaries after doing a build to Azure after every code check-in.
+Detail: You can configure your Azure DevOps Projects to automatically build and deploy to Azure web apps or cloud services.
+Azure DevOps automatically deploys the binaries after doing a build to Azure after every code check-in.
 The package build process is equivalent to the Package command in Visual Studio, and the publishing steps are equivalent to the Publish command in Visual Studio.